rphurtado/datascienceproject/README.md

 We saw data about home prices based on certain factors, like delinquency rates, unemployment rates, GDP, building permits, and so on.
 As such, we are using a Python Notebook file to analyze the data and make predictions about these prices.

 ### Selection of Data
-We obtained our dataset from Kaggle at https://www.kaggle.com/datasets/jyotsnagurjar/factors-influencing-us-house-prices.
+We obtained the dataset [https://www.kaggle.com/datasets/jyotsnagurjar/factors-influencing-us-house-prices](Factors influencing US House Prices) from Kaggle.

 The dataset consists of 16 numeric features affecting house prices in the United States. (should we list them all? ) The data was already cleaned and tidy.
 It consists of 240 complete data points.
 There are no missing or null values.